ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- per­
-manently cured, as when apparently
-cured, a cold will bring them on
-again and every succeeding cold will
-aggravate them.
-These are facts which
-no observing person can deny.
-It is of
-the utmost importance that every eold
-be- cured as quickly as possible after
-the first symptoms appear and it has
-been abundantly proven that there Is
-no medicine that will cure s cold la
-!««* time than Chamberlain’s Cough
-Remedy, besides it leaves the system In
-as healthy a condition ae It was before
-the odd was contracted.
-For sale by Groan A Bentley.
-% Sw /: f
-*a&#x27; . * J
-- mc-zgsh; Mfi

-THE SONO OF THE DAT.
 O, say can you see by the dawn’s early light.
 What so proudly we hailed at the twilight’s
 last gleaming—